marcgg/marcgg.github.com/_posts/2013-11-12-peak-productivity.md

 ## Automated Micromanagement

-A lot of people throw the term micromanagement around, so I'll define what I believe is micromanagement.
+A lot of people throw the term micromanagement around, so I'll define what I believe is micromanagement before continuing.

 > In business management, micromanagement is a management style whereby a manager
 > closely observes or controls the work of subordinates or employees.